signl4/docs/integrations/zabbix/zabbix.md

 ## Two-Way Integration

 With SIGNL4 it is also possible to acknowledge, annotate and close alerts directly from the SIGNL4 app.
-To forward this information back to Zabbix, you need to configure the Zabbix connector in your SIGNL4 portal under Apps.
+To forward this information back to Zabbix, you need to configure the Zabbix connector in your SIGNL4 portal under Integrations -> Gallery -> Zabbix (<-).

 With Zabbix 6.4 and higher the authentication method has changed.
 With SIGNL4 you need to use the Zabbix API Token instead of username and password.
 You can obtain the Zabbix API token as described [here](https://www.zabbix.com/documentation/current/en/manual/web_interface/frontend_sections/users/api_tokens).
 Please note that in this case the Apache Web server on Zabbix side needs to pass the Authorization header.
 If this should not be the case you can check this discussion [here](https://www.zabbix.com/forum/zabbix-troubleshooting-and-problems/465800-python-api-modules-not-working-with-6-4).